unzew/apostles/charter.md

 Members of the Order of the Apostles remain members so long as they are active within the Order.
 That said, loss of membership may occur due to the following:
   * a.
 A member may resign from the Order by turning their pauldron into the Speaker or Vice Speaker.
   * b.
-If a member is found guilty of violating any of the rules defined in section I of the By-Laws, they will receive a written warning.
-After a second, and each subsequent, written warning, the council may vote to remove a member from the Order.
+After the third and each subsequent written warning the council may vote to remove a member from the Order (see section IX article 2).
   * c.
 A member may be removed from the Order by a GM for any reason.

+Individuals are expected to repay any outstanding debts to the Order or return or replace any borrowed Order property upon loss of membership.

 ### 2. Meetings Etiquette